-The Board believes the revised Board structure of separating the Chairman and CEO roles provides an effective structure for the Board to understand the risks associated with the Company's strategic plans and objectives.
+The Board believes the current Board structure of separating the Chairman and CEO roles helps to provide an effective structure for the Board to understand the risks associated with the Company's strategic plans and objectives.
 Additionally, maintaining an independent Board with a Lead Director permits open discussion and assessment of our ability to manage these risks.

-Meetings.
-The following chart sets forth the number of meetings held by the Board and each of the three standing committees in 2019, and the number of private or executive sessions (sessions of only independent directors without management) held by each in 2019.
+Meetings The following chart sets forth the number of meetings held by the Board and each of the four standing committees in 2021, and the number of private or executive sessions (sessions of only independent directors without management) held by each in 2021.

 Meetings Executive Sessions

-Board of Directors 7 5
+Board of Directors 8 4

-Audit Committee 13 4
+Audit Committee 9 4

-Compensation Committee 5 1
+Compensation Committee 5 4

 Corporate Governance Committee 4

+Environmental, Social and Safety Committee 4